thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 2) **Reinforced Hypotheses:** a set of newly sampled hypotheses from the distribution of the most rapidly rising hypotheses.
 3) **Old Hypotheses:** a subset of the old hypotheses, maintained based on the most rapidly rising hypotheses.

-The total of these three hypotheses will be used to replace the existing hypotheses at each **matching step** of `EvidenceLM`.
+The total of these three hypotheses will be used to replace the existing hypotheses at each **matching step** of `EvidenceGraphLM`.

+#### Background Material
+* This RFC contributes to the Learning Module improvement: "[Test Particle-Filter-Like resampling of Hypothesis Space](https://thousandbrainsproject.readme.io/docs/test-particle-filter-like-resampling-of-hypothesis-space)"
+* A nice introduction to Particle Filters can be found here: "[Particle Filters](https://www.youtube.com/watch?v=NrzmH_yerBU)"

 # High-Level Motivation